schilkp/schilkp.github.io/content/projects/ES/index.md

 programmer, intended for the user to connect different peripherals via some connectors.
 The lack of different buttons, potentiometers, LEDs, and other "fun" components makes it hard to design visual and engaging exercises.
-While it would be possible to attach such parts to the board, this does not really scale with 350 students in a room - There are already sufficient problems that require debugging!
+While it would be possible to attach such parts to the board, this does not really scale with 350 students in a room - there are already sufficient problems that require debugging!

 Full-featured development boards, on the other hand, tend to be stuffed to the brim with top-of-the-line